-- 1) Shall schedule and facilitate bi-weekly meetings of the Commission. - Shall maintain awareness of issues related to mental or physical health locally, nationally, and in the University of California system. - 3) Shall handle public relations for the Commission and be the official spokesperson for the Commission. - 4) Shall sit on the weekly Student Health Medical Management Board - 5) Shall give at least one (1) report to the Senate per quarter regarding the activities of the Commission.
+- 1) Shall schedule and facilitate bi-weekly meetings of the Commission. - 2) Shall maintain awareness of issues related to mental or physical health locally, nationally, and in the University of California system. - 3) Shall handle public relations for the Commission and be the official spokesperson for the Commission. - 4) Shall give at least one (1) report to the Senate per quarter regarding the activities of the Commission. - 5) Shall meet with PMH Commission advisor every 2 weeks to discuss progress, updates, and to work on projects to address issues related to mental or physical health locally and in the University of California system. - 6) Shall prepare the Commission's budget for the following year in collaboration with the Financial Coordinator of the Commission.

-- 6) Shall meet with PMH Commission advisor every 2 weeks to discuss progress, updates, and to work on projects to address issues related to mental or physical health locally and in the University of California system. - 7) Shall prepare the Commission's budget for the following year in collaboration with the Financial Coordinator of the Commission. - 8) Shall attend the quarterly A.S Assembly. - 9) In collaboration with the secretary, shall organize one (1) PMH Commission officer retreat per quarter. - 10) Shall hold a minimum of three (3) office hours per week. - 11) Shall serve as an available aid to other Coordinators in their project planning.
+- 7) Shall attend the quarterly A.S Assembly. - 8) In collaboration with the secretary, shall organize one (1) PMH Commission officer retreat per quarter. - 9) Shall hold a minimum of three (3) office hours per week.